reflectivity/reflectivity.github.io/workshops/index.md

 Upcoming events

 A general workshop is planned to include a wider attendance once per year.
-Due to the postponement of the SXNS meeting, this year the AGM will take online:
+Due to the postponement of the SXNS meeting, this year the AGM will take place online:

 |  Meeting or Workshop | Date and Time   |      Place      |
 |----------|:-------------:|:------:|